haripriyasahoo/al-folio/_pages/positions.md

 nav_order: 5
 ---

-If you are interested in
+If you are interested in interdisciplinary research in

 - solving exciting problems in offshore wind energy, environmental fluid mechanics, and ocean engineering,
 - developing open-source code, and simulating real-world scenarios on supercomputers,